Larry Pittman: North Carolina General Assembly

+In 2018, and again in 2020, Pittman was listed as a Champion of the Family in the NC Values Coalition Scorecard.

 HB 147

 In February 2017, Pittman joined with Representatives Michael Speciale (R-Craven) and George Cleveland (R-Jacksonville) in proposing a constitutional amendment that would allow North Carolina voters to repeal Article I, Section 4 of the North Carolina Constitution.
 This article declares that "This State shall ever remain a member of the American Union; the people thereof are part of the American nation," and prohibits the state from seceding from the United States of America; its inclusion in North Carolina’s 1868 constitution was a condition for being readmitted into the Union after the Civil War.
 The bill passed the first reading on February 22, 2017, and was referred to the Committee on Rules, Calendar, and Operations of the House.

 HB 780

 Pittman, Speciale, and Representative Carl Ford (R-China Grove) sponsored House Bill 780, which was introduced on March 14, 2017.
 This bill would end North Carolina's recognition of same sex marriage in disregard of the US Supreme Court ruling in Obergefell v.
 Hodges and cites the Bible as justification for this disregard.
 The bill passed the first reading on April 13, 2017, and was referred to the Committee on Rules, Calendar, and Operations of the House.
 On the same day, however, state house speaker Tim Moore stated that the bill would not proceed further due to concerns about its constitutionality.
 In North Carolina, it is a common practice for bills that lack the support of party leadership to be sent to the Rules Committee to die.